Can you add oil to a hot engine?

+When checking or topping up engine oil, there’s one key question that drivers keep asking – should I check the oil when the engine is hot or cold?
 You do not have to let an engine cool before adding oil.
 However, it is recommended because, in both hot and cold engine conditions, you will face the problem of a wrong dipstick reading.
 When the engine is cold, the oil will build up at its bottom, in the oil sump, but if the engine is hot, it will spread through the entire system.

 The ideal condition to add oil is to let the engine cool for about five to twenty minutes.
 During this period, the oil will run smoothly and settle in the sump, giving you an accurate reading with the dipstick.
 When you have a cold engine, you should warm the car and check the oil level after about five minutes.

 Oil can be added to a vehicle even if it is running.
 However, adding oil depends on the amount to be added and not when the oil should be added.
 The ideal time to add oil is when the engine is cool.

 Can you pour cold oil into a hot engine?

 You can pour cold oil onto a hot engine without a problem.
 The cold oil will not cause any harm to the hot engine.
 However, if you need to measure the oil, let the engine cool off first.

 When the oil becomes hot, it expands, and there will be an inaccurate measurement when reading it.
 It is not advisable to pour cold oil into a cold engine because the oil has a negative effect on fuel efficiency.

 Cold oil is in a thicker state, which means that the engine will take a longer time to reach its adequate fuel-effective temperature.
 Cold oil can increase friction between the car’s transmission and the engine’s moving parts.

 Is it ok to put oil in a warm engine?